 Students are encouraged to discern their gifts, strengths and passions when considering leadership in University Ministry, as there are a variety of ways to get involved.
 Some of the faith-based leadership development opportunities we offer include:

-- Beloved Community: a leadership development and faith formation internship rooted in the faith and traditions African-American communities.
+- Beloved Community: a leadership development and faith formation fellowship rooted in the faith and traditions of African-American communities.

 - Waters Internship: positions in the areas of retreats and vocation, faith justice, interfaith dialogue, graphic design and outreach, and liturgical ministry.